-The Citizens’ Climate Research Project is a 10 month project, commenced in January 2019 and funded by the Irish Environmental Protection Agency (project 2018-CCRP-DS.18).
-The inter-disciplinary project team comprises Prof. Pat Brereton (School of Communications), Dr. Diarmuid Torney, and Dr. Laura Devaney (both School of Law and Government) at Dublin City University.
+The Citizens’ Climate Research Project is a 12 month project, commenced in January 2019 and funded by the Irish Environmental Protection Agency (project 2018-CCRP-DS.18).
+The inter-disciplinary project team comprises Prof. Pat Brereton (School of Communications), Dr. Diarmuid Torney, Dr. Laura Devaney, and Martha Coleman (School of Law and Government) at Dublin City University.

 The Citizens’ Assembly was an exceptional experiment in democratic governance.
 Comprising ninety-nine citizens drawn from all walks of life, it afforded them the time, space, and structure to consider complex and important questions of public policy in a comprehensive and considered way.
 The 13 recommendations they agreed on the climate change topic were significantly more radical than many expected.